apetenchea/replicated-states-chaos/readme.md

 The files `actual.json` and `expected.json` represent the actual snapshot gathered form the coordinator and the expected final state which was reconstructed.

-There can be a lot of output produce, hence you might want to redirect everything to a file: `python chaos.py &> log.txt`
+There can be a lot of output produced, hence you might want to redirect everything to a file: `python chaos.py &> log.txt`